refinedev/refine/documentation/docs/packages/documentation/react-hook-form/useForm.md

 #### `invalidateOnUnmount`

+> Default: `false`

-If you want to invalidate the `list`, `many` and `detail` queries from the current resource when auto save mutation is successful, you can use the `invalidateOnUnmount` prop.
-This prop is useful when you want to invalidate the `list`, `many` and `detail` queries from the current resource.
-However, you can use the `invalidates` prop if you want to customize it.
+This prop is useful when you want to invalidate the `list`, `many` and `detail` queries from the current resource when hook is unmounted.
+By default, it invalidates the `list`, `many` and `detail` queries associated with the current resource.
+Also, You can use the `invalidates` prop to select which queries to invalidate.

 ```tsx
 useForm({